Field's Fab New Year Forty for Sunday 01/01/67

 The Eggplant That Ate Chicago Dr West's Medicine Show & Junk Band CBS 202492

-Many thanks to Keith King, who wrote to tell us: "The artist who wrote and sung The Eggplant That Ate Chicago was Norman Greenbaum who in 1970 made enough money to retire for life with Spirit in the Sky."
+Many thanks to Keith King, who wrote to tell us: "The artist who wrote and sang The Eggplant That Ate Chicago was Norman Greenbaum who in 1970 made enough money to retire for life with Spirit in the Sky."

 In addition to Norman Greenbaum, Dr West's Medicine Show & Junk Band consisted of Jack Carrington, gtr, vcls, percussion, Evan Engber, percussion and Bonnie Walach, gtr, vcls.